 Keeping Your Weapon Clean: Military Gun Oil

-The rest of the products I’m going to recommend should be bought individually because they can be resupplied at the PXs in Iraq and you’re going to have more than enough to carry North.
+The rest of the products I’m going to recommend should be bought individually because they can be resupplied at the post exchanges (PXs) in Iraq and you’re going to have more than enough to carry as it is.

-The second product is canned air, (brand doesn’t matter) which you use back home to clean your computer keyboard.
-This is wonderful for getting that desert sand and dust out of the tight spots of your weapon, as well as your laptop, iPod or any other electronics you bring with you.
-You’re going to go through a lot of this stuff but don’t worry, all the PXs carry it.
+The second product is canned air—the brand doesn’t matter—like you use to clean your computer keyboard.
+This is wonderful for getting that desert sand and dust out of the tight spots of your weapon, as well as your laptop, iPod, or any other electronics you bring with you.
+You’re going to go through a lot of this stuff but don’t worry, nearly all the PXs carry it.

 The final product is Tuf-Cloth by Sentry.
 These are lightweight rags in Ziploc bags.
 This is the final step in desert weapon cleaning.
 Use it to wipe down the individual parts before reassembling your rifle.
 It applies a beautiful coat of that good oil that won’t attract dust to your weapon, knife, or any other metal products.

-By following basic weapon maintenance and using these four products as I have instructed, your weapon will always fire when needed and always pass the First Sergeant’s inspection, regardless of how nasty he may be.
-Best of all, this technique is very quick and easy.
+By following basic weapon maintenance and using these four products as instructed, your weapon will always fire when needed and always pass the First Sergeant’s inspection, regardless of how nasty he may be.
+Best of all, this technique is quick and easy.